MultiSafepay/docs/content/payments/methods/pay-later/klarna/user-guide/handling-disputes.md

 2. Click **Activate account**.
 3. Read the Merchant Portal Agreement, agree to the terms and conditions, and then click **Continue**.
 4. Enter a password, and click **Update password**.
-5. Enter your first and last names, and click **Update profile**.
+5. Enter your first and last names, and then click **Update profile**.
-6. To log in for the first time, enter your email address and the password you just created, and then click **Log in**.
+6. To sign in for the first time, enter your email address and the password you just created, and then click **Log in**.

 ### Setting up two-factor authentication
 If you want to increase the security of your account, set up two-factor authentication with the Google Authenticator app.